sanskrit/raw_etexts_english/blogs/manasataramgini/2003-09-03_the-malhotran-theory-of-u-turns.md

 +++
-title = "The Malhotran theory ofxa0U-turns"
+title = "The Malhotran theory of U-turns"

 +++
 Malhotra, proposed a theory that the Westerners or members of the